Effects of Corners in Surface Superconductivity: Proof of the Energy Lower Bound

 \section{Proof of the Energy Lower Bound}

-In this section we prove the lower bound to the GL energy which in combination with the upper bound proven in Proposition \ref{pro: upper bound}, stated in next section, will provide the proof of Theorem \ref{teo: gle asympt}.
+In this Section we prove the lower bound to the GL energy which in combination with the upper bound proven in \cref{pro: upper bound}, stated in next Section, will provide the proof of \cref{teo: gle asympt}.